 The new bridge will provide an alternate route connecting major east and west corridors within the City.
 The new roadway will reduce travel times and emergency response times, while providing residents with an easy and safe alternate route to travel between U.S. 1 and I-95.
 The new road will help improve traffic patterns and mobility as well as relieve congestion along Port St. Lucie Boulevard and Prima Vista Boulevard.
-The project will also improve bicycle and pedestrian facilities in the area.
+Project features include:

 How much does the project cost and how is the project being funded?

 Estimated construction costs: $87.6 million

 Funding: Combined Federal, State and Local funding